cashpw/notes.cashpw.com/content/posts/read_gmail_in_emacs_with_mbsync_and_mu4e.md

 ### Required Software {#required-software}

-1. Install `mbsync` version >= 1.4.1.
+1. Install `mbsync` version &gt;= 1.4.1.

     We will use `mbsync` to download our email.
-It is essential that the version is greater than or equal to 1.3.3 to ensure the OAuth2 token is not cut off (see line 1891 in [drv\_imap.c](https://sourceforge.net/p/isync/isync/ci/v1.3.3/tree/src/drv%5Fimap.c))
+It is essential that the version is greater than or equal to 1.3.3 to ensure the OAuth2 token is not cut off (see line 1891 in [drv_imap.c](https://sourceforge.net/p/isync/isync/ci/v1.3.3/tree/src/drv_imap.c))

     ```sh
     git clone https://git.code.sf.net/p/isync/isync isync